zackschuster/ng-app/README.md

 </html>
 ```

-### Webpack
+### Using build tools

 By default, the `.mjs` bundle will be used.
-This bundle is compiled to es2015 does not run in ie11 out-of-the-box.
+This bundle is compiled to es2015 and does NOT run in IE11 out-of-the-box.
 You can either alias to the es5 bundles or transform the bundle using a plugin.
 For an example of the latter, see the webpack configuration in the project repository.